nylira/nylira/content/deprecated-redesigns.md

   <li> [Redesign: Nylira (Jekyll)](#nylira) </li>
 </ul>

 Due to data loss (accidental or otherwise), most of the following linked designs are no longer available.
-Apologies for the inconvenience!
+This is a reminder for myself that I should be more vigilant about backups.

 <h2 id="ruby">Redesign: Ruby Programming Language (website)</h2>